Home | Articles | The Photographer’s Nightmare

 Download PDF version [opens new window]

-With digital cameras being more affordable today, digital photography has become easily assessable and increasingly inviting for the novice and hobby photographer.
-Many however do not backup their images and risk loosing their most precious digital assets.
+With digital cameras being more affordable today, and the widespread use of cameras on smart phones, digital photography has become easily assessable and increasingly inviting for the novice and hobby photographer.
+Many however do not backup their images and risk losing their most precious digital assets.

-In a Harris Interactive Poll 39% of home users stated they would most regret loosing their photos, the highest single concern for data-loss.
+In a Harris Interactive Poll, 39% of home users stated they would most regret losing their photos, the highest single concern for data-loss.

 Photographers are now able to take as many photos as they want, then pick out the best ones for editing before distributing them or printing them.
 The beauty of this is that the cost of printing the photos as hard copies is kept to a minimum.

 Photography is a challenging and rewarding creative activity and people take photos for many different reasons.
-Photos conjure up memories of that special occasion – weddings, a newborn baby, graduations, and birthdays.
-Photos also record images for marketing purposes and other work related tasks.
+Photos conjure up memories of that special occasion – weddings, a new-born baby, graduations, and birthdays.
+Photos also record images for marketing purposes and other work-related tasks.
 In any case, photos that are captured at a particular moment are irreplaceable.
 Besides being a rewarding hobby, professional photographers pay their bills with the fees they demand by capturing great images for their clients.
-From industrial photography, to portraiture and fashion, the digital image is a part of our lives.
+From industrial photography, to portraiture and fashion, the digital image is a part of a our lives.

 Backing Up Your Photographs